Projected Gromov-Witten varieties in cominuscule spaces: Projected Gromov-Witten varieties

 We note that the second equality in this corollary is clear from the definition of $K$-theoretic Gromov-Witten varieties.
 In fact, we have $[\cO_{M_d(X_u,X^v)}] = \ev_1^*(\cO_u) \cdot \ev_2^*(\cO^v)$ in $K(M_d)$ by \cite[Thm.~2.2]{sierra:general} (see \cite[\S4.1]{buch.mihalcea:quantum}), from which we deduce that

 as required.

 A theorem of Brion \cite{brion:positivity} states that, if a closed irreducible subvariety of a homogeneous space has rational singularities, then the expansion of its Grothendieck class in the basis of Schubert structure sheaves has alternating signs.
-This combined with Corollary~\ref{cor:pgw_class} has the following consequence.
+This combined with \Corollary{pgw_class} has the following consequence.

 \begin{cor} The $K$-theoretic Gromov-Witten invariants $I_d(\cO_u,\cO^v,\cO_w^\vee)$ have alternating signs in the sense that

 \end{cor}